My first online LLC briefing session

 My name is Kai Fujisawa, and I work in public relations and recruitment.
 I've gained about 2kg due to continuous teleworking

-This was our first joint information session, and we were fortunate enough to have nine companies, which allowed us to go ahead with the event.
+This was our first ever joint company information session, and we were fortunate enoughninecompanies agree to participate, allowing us to proceed with the event.

-Even more fortunately, TV Osaka suddenly requested an interview, and Beyond finally made its terrestrial television debut!
+And to our great relief, TV Osaka suddenly requested an interview, and Beyond finally made itsterrestrial television debut!

 Click here for the video↓